 Frequently Asked Questions

-Who is EVE in Taskade Genesis?
+Who is Taskade EVE in Taskade Genesis?

-What can EVE do?
+What can Taskade EVE do?

-Does EVE have memory?
+Does Taskade EVE have memory?

 What is the Ask-Questions tool?

-The Ask-Questions tool (added in v6.150) lets EVE pause mid-build to ask clarifying questions when the user's prompt is ambiguous.
-Instead of guessing and shipping a wrong app, EVE returns 1-3 short multiple-choice questions for the user to answer.
+The Ask-Questions tool (added in v6.150) lets Taskade EVE pause mid-build to ask clarifying questions when the user's prompt is ambiguous.
+Instead of guessing and shipping a wrong app, Taskade EVE returns 1-3 short multiple-choice questions for the user to answer.
 The build resumes with the clarified intent.
 This is the structural fix for the 'generated something I didn't want' problem common in code-generator vibe coding tools.

-Can EVE run bash commands?
+Can Taskade EVE run bash commands?

-How is EVE different from ChatGPT?
+How is Taskade EVE different from ChatGPT?

 Yes.
-EVE operates in the same workspace as your team's custom Agents v2 and can read their prompts, persistent memory, and tool configurations.
-When EVE builds new apps in the workspace, it can wire new Agents alongside existing ones.
-The shared Workspace DNA graph means EVE, your custom agents, and external MCP clients all read from and write to the same Memory.
+Taskade EVE operates in the same workspace as your team's custom Agents v2 and can read their prompts, persistent memory, and tool configurations.
+When Taskade EVE builds new apps in the workspace, it can wire new Agents alongside existing ones.
+The shared Workspace DNA graph means Taskade EVE, your custom agents, and external MCP clients all read from and write to the same Memory.

-Does EVE write code I can fork?
+Does Taskade EVE write code I can fork?

-How do I use EVE?
+How do I use Taskade EVE?

-What does the EVE name mean?
+What does the Taskade EVE name mean?

-Can EVE see external context via MCP?
+Can Taskade EVE see external context via MCP?